AljanScholtens/aljanscholtens.nl/content/blog/2025-11-16-waar-licht-ontstaat/index.md

 author: "Aljan"

 subtitle: "" # Not required
-description: "Elke zes maanden een wandeltocht, maar deze keer trokken we net over de grens naar de Hermanshöhen.
-Prachtig Teutoburgerwald, een jaar geleden alweer—en nu eindelijk de video!"
+description: "Mijn landschapsfotografieboek ‘Waar Licht Ontstaat’ is bijna klaar!
+Je kunt nu het boek aanvragen."

 related: "" # Not required
 related_url: "" # Not required

-photo: "/images/header-06.jpg" # Not required
+photo: "header-06.jpg" # Not required
 thumbnail: "" # Not required

 header: true # true is a large header, false is no header